lin404/hpc-stencil/report/report-mpi.md

 # MPI Explorations

 ## Abstract
-Message Passing Interface (MPI) is widely used in large scale parallel application in science and engineering.
-Furthermore utilising the concept of data streams in MPI, halo exchange algorithm is popular.
-This report explained row decomposition model and tile decomposition model for halo exchange, further introduced several functions which can be used for each model in MPI, also pointed that computing performance has been improved by using MPI.
+Message passing interface (MPI) is widely used in large scale parallel applications in science and engineering.
+Apart from implementing the concept of data streams, it makes usage of the popular halo exchange algorithm.
+In this report, both row and tile decomposition models are addressed and explained for Halo exchange.
+Furthermore, several MPI functions are introduced for implementing each model, while also pointing out how computing performance is improved by using MPI.

 ## Introduction
 MPI - Message Passing Interface is a specification of message passing libraries.
 It provides several functions which developers can use to specify multiple computers or multiple processor cores within the same computer in order to identify and implement a single parallel program across distributed memory.